beth98an/Engineering_84_business_week/README.md

 ### Question 2: What is Agile and the benefit of implementing it?

+Agile is an iterative approach to project management and software development that helps teams to deliver value to their customers faster and with fewer headaches.
+Some Benefits of using Agile in the workplace are:
+- flexible to change - if problems or new information comes to light the process can be adapted to include the new information or fix the issue that has occured.

 ### Question 3: What is SCRUM and the benefit of implementing it?

 ### Question 4: Why did you chose Sparta Global?